poltergeistjoya/ECE464_DATABASES/scrapers/myscraper/README.md

 | publisher         | CSS Selector     | `[title='publisher']`                                                  |
 | ~date_created~    | ~CSS Selector~   | ~`span[itemprop='dateModified'] a`~                                    |
 | date_last_updated | XPath            | `//th[normalize-space(text())='{label_text}']/following-sibling::td`   |

-**Note**:
 XPath was necessary for `date_last_updated` because this field appeared inside an **HTML table**.
 The label (e.g., "Metadata Date") and its corresponding value were separated into different `<td>` cells.
-XPath allowed matching the label text first and then selecting the adjacent value, something CSS selectors alone can't do easily.
+XPath allows for matching the label text first and then selecting the adjacent value, something CSS selectors alone can't do easily.

 # Data Scraping and Cleaning Notes
 - Scraped **2,052** pages out of approximately **15,000** pages.